Dunbarton High School

 Dunbarton High School is located in Pickering, Ontario, Canada, and is part of the Durham District School Board.
 The school has students in grades 9-12 and offers a wide range of academic and extracurricular activities.
 Their mascot is the Spartan.

-It has obtained the use of a former public school to serve as its arts facility (South Campus).
-The classes in this campus are English, art, music, drama, and dance.
+Dunbarton consists of two campuses: Main Campus and South Campus, which it acquired after the closing of Woodlands Centennial Public School.
+The classes in south campus include English, visual art, music, drama, and dance.